I am nothing

 The liberation from all speculation

-And the awareness that metaphysics is a consequence of not feeling well.
+And the awareness that metaphysics is a consequence of being sick.

 Afterwards I lean back in the chair